 If InterSystems IRIS has been installed with security option 2, open the Management Portal and go to System Administration > Security > Services, select %Service_CallIn, and make sure the Service Enabled box is checked.

 If you installed InterSystems IRIS with security option 1 (minimal) it should already be checked.

 You can run your XEP client applications either on the same machine as the instance of InterSystems IRIS, or on a remote machine connected to an InterSystems IRIS server over TCP/IP.
 The remote machine does not require a local instance of InterSystems IRIS, but must have a copy of the XEP client assemblies on a path accessible to the application, and must be running a supported version of .NET or the .NET Framework.

 In order to run XEP applications:

-namespace must exist and must be writable.
+The User namespace must exist on the machine running InterSystems IRIS, and must be writable.

-(for example, if you have installed more than one instance of InterSystems IRIS) only the first one will be used, and any others will be ignored.
+The PATH environment variable on the machine running InterSystems IRIS must include <install-dir>/bin (which contains the main InterSystems IRIS executables).
+If the PATH includes multiple instances of <install-dir>/bin (for example, if you have installed more than one instance of InterSystems IRIS) only the first one will be used, and any others will be ignored.